ErpNetDocs/dev/domain-api/samples/step-by-step/console-app-access-token-auth-code.md

 Only the essential part of the function's body is shown (the full code is available [below](./console-app-access-token-auth-code.md#everything-together))

-In short, we process a simple POST request, in which we're interested in only two parameters, part of its body.
+In short, you process a simple POST request, in which you're interested in only two parameters, part of its body.

 1. The `state` - it must be equal to our `authState`, passed to the authorize endpoint.
 2. The `code` - this is our authorization code.

 ### Token endpoint

-Now that we have an authorization code, we can easily acquire an access token.
-For this to happen, we need to make a POST request to the token endpoint (i.e. `TokenUri`).
+Now when you have an authorization code, you can easily acquire an access token.
+For this to happen, you need to make a POST request to the token endpoint (i.e. `TokenUri`).

-But first we need to prepare the body of the POST request.
+But first you need to prepare the body of the POST request.
 Here's how:

 ```cs
 var tokenUriBody =